 MASP, Sao Paulo, BR

-Eighth and Yale, Claremont, California, USA
+Lines and shadows II, Claremont, California, USA

 FC Hansa Rostock, Barcelona, ES